 The National Environmental Public Health Tracking Network is helping us understand the relationship between our water and our health.
 Improving our understanding of this relationship will help us protect our water and save lives.
 We all need clean, safe water.
 Drinking water from a private …Continue Reading Water: We Track That!

-This month’s meeting of the Public Health Council included a series of Determination of Need (DON) requests, followed by a set of three of informational presentations on pending amendments to regulations.
-The Council took up a DoN request from North Shore Medical Center, Inc. for approval of …Continue Reading Highlights of the April 9th Public Health Council Meeting
+This month’s meeting of the Public Health Council included one Determination of Need (DoN) request followed by informational updates on several pending proposed amendments to public health regulations.
+First, the Council took up a DoN request from North Shore Medical Center, Inc. for approval of …Continue Reading Highlights of the July 13th Public Health Council Meeting